w3c/wot/plugfest/2018-bundang/result.md

 * Siemens
   - OK
   - Comment: See https://github.com/w3c/wot/tree/master/plugfest/2018-bundang/TDs/Siemens

+* Oracle
+  - OK
+  - Comment: Property interactions were tested with devices from Panasonic, Siemens and Fujitsu.

 #### 3.3.2 Properties -- was part of (6) and (7)

 * Fujitsu: